OpenSandAI/FrontendInterview/README.md

 ## Goal

-Develop a NextJS website and **simple clone** the web of: https://mui.com/material-ui/getting-started/
+Develop a NextJS website and **simplely clone the layout** of: https://mui.com/material-ui/getting-started/ to demostrate your frontend ability of layout.

+Remember, make this project as simple as possible.

 ## Requirements